degville/docs-cloud/en/install-maas.md

 The first step is to install [Ubuntu Server 16.04 LTS][ubuntuserver] on the machine that's going to host both the MAAS Rack and Region controllers.
-The Ubuntu Server install menu includes the option to [nstall and configure both controllers][installcontrollers], but it's easier to install Ubuntu Server first and then install the MAAS packages when the system is running.
+The Ubuntu Server install menu includes the option to [Install and configure both controllers][installcontrollers], but to cover more use cases, we will assume that you have a fresh install of Ubuntu Server.

 The network configuration for your new server will depend on your own infrastructure.
 In our example, the MAAS server network interface connects to